FAQs About Wrongful Death Cases

 - loss of household services that the deceased was providing to his/her spouse.

 Contact Michaels & Smolak today for a free consultation.
-We will answer your questions and discuss your case.
+Our Syracuse New York personal injury lawyers are well versed in the law regarding wrongful death and will answer your questions and discuss your case.